econia-labs/econia/src/move/faucet/README.md

-# testnet-faucet
+# Econia faucet

-These contracts host testnet coins that allow anyone to permissionlessly mint.
+This package allows anyone to permissionless mint test coins.

-These are unaudited and are only deployed on testnet.
-These contracts are not intended for use for anything besides testing purposes.
+The source code is unaudited and intended only for testing purposes.